PrabhakerP/CosmosDBHOL/modules/module03.md

 4. Observe the output from the run command.
 Ensure that 2,654 documents were imported.

+## 4. Create a database and container

+1. Create another new code cell.

+2. In the code cell, use a SQL query

+        %%sql --database RetailIngest --container WebsiteMetrics --output df_cosmos SELECT c.Action, c.Price as ItemRevenue, c.Country, c.Item FROM c

+3. Select **Run Active Cell** to only run the command in this specific cell.

+4. Create another new code cell.

+5. In the code cell, output the top 10 items from the dataframe.

+        df_cosmos.head(10)

+6. Select **Run Active Cell** to only run the command in this specific cell.

+7. Create another new code cell.

+8. In the code cell, import the **pandas** package to customize the output of the dataframe.

+        import pandas as pd
+        pd.options.display.html.table_schema = True
+        pd.options.display.max_rows = None

+        df_cosmos.groupby("Item").size()

+ 9. Select **Run Active Cell** to only run the command in this specific cell.

+ 10. In the output, select the Line Chart option to view a different visualization of the data.

 > :bulb: **Did you know?**
 >
 > To save your work permanently, save your notebooks to a GitHub repository or download the notebooks to your local machine before the session ends.